FranciscoG/lastfm-api/README.md

 # lastfm-api

 A simple NodeJS library that handles the authentication of Last.fm api requests and uses Promises.

+Other lastfm api libraries create methods to wrap each individual api endpoint so that it can pre-format the response for you, this library won't do that.
+It solely handles setting up the hashed, and authenticated (when required), signatures, and making the post/get requests.
+It returns the response body as is.

 ## Installation
 not available via npm yet.
 Still in development.